alephium/www/src/content/homepage.md

       - text: More details
 numbersSection:
   title: Some numbers
-  subtitle: We're passionate and committed to outstanding quality in everything
+  subtitle: "We're passionate in our work and committed to outstanding quality and measurable results.
+Here are some of our numbers."
-    we do.
-We took the necessary time to transform theory into actual technologies.
 ecosystemSection:
   title: Ecosystem
   subtitle: Growing fast